UK Cypriots to meet over investment in proposed fund

 The initiative comes as the island struggles to find funds to meet its side of a bailout deal with the European Union or face the collapse of its financial system.
-Brussels is demanding Cyprus contribute 5.8 billion euros ($7.5 billion) in return for a 10 billion euro ($13 billion) bailout.
+Brussels is demanding Cyprus contribute 5.8 billion euros (5 billion pounds) in return for a 10 billion euro ($13 billion) bailout.

 Efforts to obtain funds from Russia have so far failed and the government is now looking at measures including a "solidarity fund" bundling state assets, such as future gas revenues and nationalised pension funds, as the basis for an emergency bond issue.